Language-Agnostic Modeling of Source Reliability on Wikipedia: Discussion

 \section{Discussion}

-In this study, we have proposed and assessed editing behaviour-based features for modeling the reliability of web domains used as references on Wikipedia.
-Editing behaviour is not the only source of useful information for language-agnostic modeling of source reliability.
+In this study, we have proposed and assessed editing behavior-based features for modeling the reliability of web domains used as references on Wikipedia.
+We show that these models can be a part of a language-agnostic toolkit applicable both to high- and low-resource languages.
+As such, this work extends previous efforts to use the edit history to measure the controversiality of Wikipedia articles~\cite{borra2015contropedia}.
+Editing behavior is not the only source of useful information for language-agnostic modeling.
 Links between articles (already used for topical clustering of Wikipedia articles~\cite{johnson2021language}) may provide semantically meaningful context for references, whereas users' reading sessions (used for entity linking~\cite{gerlach2021multilingual}) may give controversiality signals from the perspective of the audience.
-Future work will also take a page from the social media literature and build editor-resource networks~\cite{shu2019studying} that would capture structural peculiarities of topics, editors, and resources associated with low-quality content.
+Future work could also take a page from the social media literature and build editor-resource networks~\cite{shu2019studying} to capture structural peculiarities of topics, editors, and resources associated with low-quality content.
+Additionally, automated feature discovery methods, such as self-supervised or representation learning on structured edit data, could help uncover latent behavioral patterns not easily captured by manually designed features.
+However, this would come at the cost of losing interpretability, a key value of our current approach.